Here are some recommendations on how to improve your data exporting performance, i.e. export data faster and more reliable.

 - Remove columns you don't need to have in the target.
 Note that BLOB and long text columns require more time to export.

 - Use calculated fields (available in Exportizer Pro and Exportizer Enterprise) only when it is really necessary.
 Calculated field is a field, where formula is used to get the field value, for example: dataset_field_val(1, 'price') * dataset_field_val(1, 'count').
-Please do not confuse Exportizer calculated fields (application level) with calculations you do in SQL (database level).
+Please do not confuse Exportizer calculated fields (application level) with calculations you do in SQL (database level); always prefer database level calculations if possible.